Download Data

 Exposure Type

-For every pixel on the landscape, this layer delineates whether a structure at that location would be directly exposed to wildfire from adjacent wildland vegetation, indirectly exposed to wildfire from indirect sources such as embers and home-to-home ignition, or not exposed to wildfire due to distance from direct and indirect ignition sources.
-This layer is visible as the “Exposure Type” tab in the Explore section and is available for download in the Research Data Archive.
+This layer is used in creating the Community Wildfire Risk Reduction Zones.
+For every pixel on the landscape, it delineates whether a structure at that location would be directly exposed to wildfire from adjacent wildland vegetation, indirectly exposed to wildfire from indirect sources such as embers and home-to-home ignition, or minimally exposed to wildfire due to distance from direct and indirect ignition sources.
+Get this layer in the Research Data Archive.

 Conditional Risk to Potential Structures